 The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding American Hospital Association (AHA) Annual Survey data.
-Based on data from 35 states, there were 3,570 hospitals in the 2002 sampling frame, a 6% increase from the 2001 NIS.
+Based on data from 37 states, there were 3,763 hospitals in the 2003 sampling frame, a 5.4% increase from the 2002 NIS.
+The target universe includes all acute care discharges from non-rehabilitation, community hospitals in the United States.
+There were 4,836 hospitals in the target universe in 2003.

 The NIS is a stratified probability sample of hospitals in the frame, with sampling probabilities calculated to select 20% of the universe contained in each stratum.
 The overall objective was to select a sample of hospitals representative of the target universe.
-With this objective in mind, NIS sampling strata were defined based on the following five hospital characteristics contained in the AHA hospital files:
+With this objective in mind, we defined NIS sampling strata based on the following five hospital characteristics contained in the AHA hospital files:

-- 1. Geographic Region Northeast, Midwest, West, and South

-- 2. Control public, private not-for-profit, and proprietary

-- 3. Location urban or rural

-- Teaching Status teaching or non-teaching

-- 5. Bed Size small, medium, and large.
+- 1. Geographic Region Northeast, Midwest, West, and South - 2.
+Control public, private not-for-profit, and proprietary - 3.
+Location urban or rural - 4.
+Teaching Status teaching or non-teaching - 5.
+Bed Size small, medium, and large.

-After stratifying the universe of hospitals, the NIS team randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
+After stratifying the universe of hospitals, we randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
 If a stratum contained too few frame hospitals, then all were selected for the NIS, subject to sampling restrictions specified by states.
-The resulting sample for 2002 included 995 hospitals, representing 20.6% of the total hospital universe of 4,840 hospitals.
+The resulting sample for 2003 included 994 hospitals, representing 20.6% of the total hospital universe of 4,836 hospitals.